gpdoud/dotnet3-red-team/README.md

 # dotnet3-blue-team
-.NET Bootcamp 3 - Blue Team
+.NET Bootcamp 3 - Red Team

 ## Team project to create list of orders and customers in Typescript using node.
 The list of orders should include: